7 Wet Hair Mistakes That Are Secretly Damaging Your Locks

 Mistake #5: Using any hot tools before it’s completely dry.

-Here's a huge no-no. “This is so scary!
+Here's a huge hair don't.
+“This is so scary!
 You’ll damage your hair,” Quinlan warns.
 “All that heat will pretty much boil the water on your hair—you’re basically cooking your hair—not something you want to do.”
 Keep curling irons, straighteners, and other heated tools for dry hair only, no exceptions.

 Mistake #6: Putting it up in a bun or ponytail when it’s really wet.